SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-The samples and most templates are already setup to read from `appsettings.json`, see [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.
+The samples and most templates are already set up to read from `appsettings.json`.
+See [Reading Configuration Values](#reading-configuration-values).

 ### 1.2.3 Cloud Foundry

-As mentioned above, there are two ways to use OAuth2 services on Cloud Foundry.
-Rather than go in-depth here, we recommend you read the offical documentation ([UAA Server](https://github.com/cloudfoundry/uaa) and [Pivotal SSO](http://docs.pivotal.io/p-identity/1-5/getting-started.html)) or follow the instructions included in the samples for [UAA Server](https://github.com/SteeltoeOSS/Samples/blob/master/Security/src/CloudFoundrySingleSignon/README.md) and [Pivotal SSO](https://github.com/SteeltoeOSS/Samples/blob/master/Security/src/CloudFoundrySingleSignon/README-SSO.md) to quickly learn how to create and bind OAuth2 services.
+As mentioned earlier, there are two ways to use OAuth2 services on Cloud Foundry.
+We recommend you read the offical documentation ([UAA Server](https://github.com/cloudfoundry/uaa) and [Pivotal SSO](http://docs.pivotal.io/p-identity/1-5/getting-started.html)) or follow the instructions included in the samples for [UAA Server](https://github.com/SteeltoeOSS/Samples/blob/master/Security/src/CloudFoundrySingleSignon/README.md) and [Pivotal SSO](https://github.com/SteeltoeOSS/Samples/blob/master/Security/src/CloudFoundrySingleSignon/README-SSO.md) to quickly learn how to create and bind OAuth2 services.

-Regardless of which provider you choose, once the service is bound to your application, the settings will be available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values) for more information on reading `VCAP_SERVICES`.
+Regardless of which provider you choose, once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
+See [Reading Configuration Values](#reading-configuration-values).

 ### 1.2.4 Add Cloud Foundry OAuth

-In order to configure the Cloud Foundry OAuth provider in your application, configure and add it to the service container in the `ConfigureServices()` method of the `Startup` class:
+In order to configure the Cloud Foundry OAuth provider in your application, configure and add it to the service container in the `ConfigureServices()` method of the `Startup` class, as shown in the following example:

 ```csharp
 using Steeltoe.Security.Authentication.CloudFoundry;